kanthoney/odata-client/README.md

   1. If called with two arguments, the operator is assumed to be `eq`, e.g. `q.filter('Account', 'ACME01')`

+  1. If called with an array of expressions as the first argument, `and` the expressions together.

 The `left` argument is assumed to be an identifier while `right` is assumed to be a literal, which affects the quoting of strings.
 You can override this behaviour with the `odata.literal` and `odata.identifier` functions, see above.